nuuuwan/news_lk3_data/README.md

 *2024-08-23 05:22:34* · [`dailyftlk`](https://www.ft.lk/columns/Ranil-Sajith-divide-causes-splits-in-Muslim-political-parties/4-765897) · `en`

+While the SLMC and ACMC are caught up in the Ranil-Sajith divide, realities on ground indicate that a sizeable number of Muslims will support the JVP/NPP leader Anura Kumara Dissanayake at the elections.
+It appears that even as the Muslim party leaders are losing their hold over their MPs, the Muslim parties themselves are beginning to lose their grip on their voters

 Nominations have closed for the long awaited 2024 Presidential election.
 39 candidates are in the fray.
 It is widely acknowledged by the press and public that the chief presidential contenders are incumbent President Ranil Wickremesinghe, leader of the opposition Sajith Premadasa and JVP/NPP leader Anura Kumara Dissanayake.
 Two others expected to make a mark are Namal Rajapaksa and Dilith Jayaweera.

-However the icing on the winning candidate’s cake would be the minority vote.
-In a keenly contested poll that is likely to trifurcate the Sinhala vote in near equal proportion, the minority community vote could very well provide the necessary numbers to clinch victory.
-In such a situation the voting pattern of the premier numerical minorities assumes crucial importance.

 ...